-Research Associate in Intelligent and Adaptive Systems; Research Assistant to Head of Department
+Research Fellow in Intelligent and Adaptive Systems

-Research Area: Intelligent Systems Group
+Research area: Intelligent Systems Group

-Areas of Expertise: Computational Immunology, Computational and Mathematical Modelling, Argumentation, Sensitivity Analysis and Statistical Methods
+Areas of expertise: Computational Immunology, Computational and Mathematical Modelling, Argumentation, Sensitivity Analysis and Statistical Methods

 I am a Research Fellow in Intelligent and Adaptive Systems at the University of York's Department of Electronics and York Computational Immunology Lab, alongside assisting Professor Jon Timmis' ongoing research activities during his term as Pro-Vice-Chancellor.